remix-run/remix/docs/other-api/serve.md

   }
   ```

-  If you need a workaround for preserving cache in development, you can use the [`remember` utility][remember]
+  If you need a workaround for preserving cache in development, you can setup a [singleton] in your server.

 - Any **module side effects** will remain in place!
 This may cause problems, but should probably be avoided anyway.